Library Director & Associate Professor of Law

 There are several computers reserved on the first floor for public patron access to Westlaw and Lexis, all with printing capabilities.
 Users will have access to state and federal laws, cases, and administrative materials.
 Reference librarians may be available to assist with research inquiries.
 There is no internet access available at these terminals.

-Remote access to electronic resources is available at the following web address: http://murphy.law.udmercy.edu.
+Electronic resources can be accessed remotely through Murphy catalog's list of Off-Campus Databases.
 For databases that are IP driven, you may need to enter your library patron number or your Titan Connect number to gain access.

 A scanner is available for use by students, faculty, and staff.
 It is located by the student computers behind the general reference section.
 The scanner will send images directly to a user-defined email address.

 Printing is available to students from student access terminals and wirelessly.
 Instructions for printing are available at the circulation desk.

 The photocopier is located on the first floor of the library in the copy center.
 Photocopies are $.10 each.
 U.S. currency only.

 Interlibrary loan is a service offered by the UDM Law Library to aid students, faculty, and staff in research.
 It is designed to complement the resources of the library, not to supply the major part of materials for extended research.
 Policies are based on the National Interlibrary Loan Code of the American Library Association and on the regulations of the individual lending libraries.